campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 For some examples: up against a lot of armored foes?
 Then it'd be wise to deploy lots of magic users.
 Surrounded by flying units?
 Bring a couple of archers to snipe them down.
 The map is crawling with mages?
 Deploy your speedy swordsmen to pierce through their delicate robes.

 *Engage* also adds an excellent twist to the formula: by attacking a unit with what they're weak against (i.e. hitting an axe wielder with a sword), the opponent becomes "broken", meaning that they cannot counter attack for the next few turns.
-Again, it's another tool that players can use to add extra-utility to low-damage units, or added life insurance for low-defense units.
+Again, it's another tool that players can use to add extra utility to low-damage units, or added life insurance for low-defense units.

 <div class="imageContainer imageUnderSection">
   <img :src="'/break.jpeg'"/>